PrasannaAdiga/spring-cloud-with-netflix/README.md

   - Fetches each product informations from product-service
   - Keeps in memory order details

-# Others
-### Docker
-To containerize and run different microservices
+# To Containerize and run microservices
   - cd to root folder
   - Run the script file './package-projects.sh'.
 Running this script file will produce the docker images of each microservices
   - To run each microservices - 'docker-compose up -d'

+# Others
+### Docker
+To containerize and run different microservices

 ### Buildpacks
   - To create docker image for each microservices without using any plugin like 'JIB' or without having any Dockerfile, use the technique Buildpack.
 By default latest spring boot provides support for building docker images through Buildpacks by running the command './gradlew bootBuildImage'